 Statement for the Eagle Feet gallery exhibition, Sat 1 June to 8 Aug 2019

 This series of prints and paintings are about the materials Calum has used throughout his working life.
 When he studied printmaking at Falmouth, he used copper plates to make intaglio prints.
-The prints focused on landscape, coast and the sea.
-Three themes continue to influence his artistic career.
+The prints focused on landscape, the coast and the sea.
+Three themes that continue to influence his artistic career.

 A strong inspiration is derived from the world of electronics, this fascination began with his father’s engineering background and business.
 Copper (Atomic Number 29) is an excellent electrical conductor whose name is derived from the Roman 'ore from Cyprus', aes cyprium, later modified to 'cuprum' from which we derive 'copper'.
 The Egyptians used The Ankhe symbol (a cross with looped top) to signify copper, which also represents eternal life.

 The eighth most abundant metal on earth, copper was forged in supergiant stars that exploded as supernovae.
 The first metal used in any major quantity in human history, the Bronze Age is named after a copper alloy, its success is due to its resistance to corrode and easy formation into utensils and jewellery.
 The invention of the printing press in the 15th century by Gutenberg vastly increased the demand for copper because of the ease with which the metal could be engraved or etched.
+(Another connection to Falmouth, Cornwall, is that even though Cornwall is primarily known as a tin mining county, in the early nineteenth century Cornwall was the greatest producer of copper in the world).

 The compositions in this body of work are inspired by maritime communications.
 Nautical flags were originally used in ancient military encounters and by 1653 the Royal Navy issued instructions by signalling with flags, modern naval code signalling began with the invention of maritime signal flags in the mid-17th century by the Duke of York.
 Numerous signal books were published after these systems, culminating in the International Code of Signals, which has gone through a few revisions but still proves useful as most navies still use the ICS flags for representing letters.